Menu

 About our Group Leaders

-Our Parents & Carers Group Leaders are Toni, Jenny, and Sue.
+Our Parents & Carers Group Leaders are Jenny, Toni, and Sue.

 All AV volunteer group leaders share the lived experience of their group participants and welcome new attendees.
 All AV group leaders have a Working with Children Check.